 How to get started

 1. Download the Voi app and register with your mobile number.
 2. Locate an available scooter nearby using the map function in the app.
 3. Activate Beginner’s mode if you’re new to e-scooters, to start off slowly while you get used to the accelerator and brakes.
 4. Scan the QR code found on the handlebar or the footpad of the scooter to unlock it.
 5. Hop on the scooter and push off with your foot a few times to get it rolling before you use the throttle.
 6. End your ride in the app to make the scooter available for someone else.
-In the UK, you need at least a provisional licence to ride our scooters.
-However, we recommend waiting until you are 18 years of age before using Voi.
+In the UK, you must be at least 18 years old and hold a provisional or full driving licence to ride our scooters.

 Ride with care